basnijholt/nijho.lt/content/post/nixos-pi4-zfs/index.md

 The [disko configuration](https://github.com/basnijholt/dotfiles/blob/main/configs/nixos/hosts/pi4/disko.nix) sets up a 512MB ESP partition and uses the rest for a ZFS pool with separate datasets for `/`, `/nix`, `/var`, and `/home`.

-One important detail: I manually pre-create the WiFi profile in `/etc/NetworkManager/system-connections/` after running `nixos-install`, because activation scripts do not run during installation.
-Without this, the system would boot but not connect to WiFi—the same problem I hit with the direct SSD approach.
+One important detail: the install script copies `wifi.nix` (which is gitignored) and builds with `path:.` and `--impure` to include it.
+NetworkManager's `ensureProfiles` option is actually a systemd service that runs *after* boot, not during installation.
+So the WiFi profile gets created on first boot, and the system connects automatically.

 ## The Result

 I now have a Raspberry Pi 4 that boots from an external SSD with ZFS, managed entirely by code.
 The Pi lives on its lamp, connecting over WiFi, and I never had to attach a monitor.

+Best of all, it is now part of my backup rotation.
+Syncoid runs nightly, replicating ZFS snapshots to my TrueNAS server.
+If the SSD fails, I can restore from a snapshot.
+If I want to migrate to new hardware, I just apply the same Nix configuration.
+The Pi is no longer a snowflake—it is cattle, just like the rest of my fleet.

 If I need to reinstall, I flash the bootstrap SD card, SSH in, and run three commands.
 The entire configuration is in [my dotfiles](https://github.com/basnijholt/dotfiles/tree/main/configs/nixos/hosts/pi4).

-It took 55 commits to get here.
+It took nearly 70 commits to get here.
 Most of those commits were failed experiments.
 But now that it works, it is completely reproducible.
 That is the NixOS promise: the pain is front-loaded, but you only pay it once.

+Was it necessary?
+Absolutely not.
+Would I do it again?
+Without hesitation.
+This is what being a Nix evangelist means.